Qishan (official): Early life

+Qishan was born in Beijing on 18 January 1786, and he was a Khalkha Mongol by birth.
+He was from the Borjigit clan.
 Qishan's primary education was conducted through the Qing Banner System, which involved fluency in Manchu and high proficiency in Mandarin Chinese.
 He was also schooled in the principles of statecraft, law, and the complex administrative machinery of the Qing government.
+He lived in a multi-courtyard compound in the Banner Garrison Area of Beijing's Inner City, and also studied horsemanship and archery.

 In his early career, Qishan also had a Yin privilege, a system of where sons of high-ranking Qing officials were granted official titles or direct access to government posts by virtue of their father's status and service, as Qishan was a young nobleman and part of a banner.
 This also meant that Qishan did not need to take the standard Civil Service examination, and instead needed to take the Imperial examination.